 It is great when a child learns to look after their physical and emotional health whilst they are young.
 Children benefit from having good habits in place – self care becomes a natural part of every day life.
 This will help your child as they grow and develop.
 Help your child build routines and habits that include;

 It can feel difficult to see your child go through a tough time.
 It can be an instinct to fix it for them because you don’t like to see them sad or worried.
 One of the ways that we become resilient adults is by learning that we can cope when things don’t go as we hoped.

 If you always protect your child from disappointment and difficulty, they miss out on learning their strengths and ways to overcome hard times.
 This may make them feel out of control and helpless when they face challenges.

-If your child tells you their problem, help them think it through and plan next steps
+If your child tells you their problem, help them think it through and plan next steps;

 It is by learning from good and bad experiences that you can help your child build the resilience that will help them throughout life.

-You can contact the Healthy Child Programme by calling Just One Number on 0300 300 0123 or texting Parentline on 07520631590.
+You can contact the Healthy Child Programme by calling Just One Number on 0300 300 0123 or texting Parentline on 07520 631590.
 Our opening hours are 8am-6pm Monday-Friday (excluding bank holidays) and 9am-1pm on Saturdays.